Steel structure splicing includes splicing in the workshop and on-site. The splicing methods include welding and bolting. We should implement…

-Node type mainly includes beam-to-column, beam-to-beam, column-to-column, and connection nodes at the foot of a column.
+Node types mainly include beam-to-column, beam-to-beam, column-to-column, and connection nodes at the foot of a column.

 Steel Structure Detail for Truss Structure

-Steel truss structures generally consist of chords, webs, and gusset plates.
-Due to the different materials used for structural members, there are various types, such as steel pipe trusses, H-shaped steel trusses, box-section trusses, and angle steel trusses.
+Steel trusses typically consist of chords, webs, and gusset plates.
+Various types of steel trusses are available, depending on the materials utilized for the structural members.
+Some common types include steel pipe trusses, H-shaped steel trusses, box-section trusses, and angle steel trusses.

 1. Angle Steel Truss

-Angle steel trusses are primarily used in roof structure systems and are often used in industrial buildings, such as factories and warehouses.
-Angle steel truss mainly adopts a T-shaped section welded by double-angle steel.
+Angle steel trusses are commonly used in roofing systems and are popular for industrial buildings such as factories and warehouses.
+This truss typically consists of a T-shaped section welded together using double-angle steel.

 2. Steel pipe truss:

-The structural member materials of the steel pipe truss include round pipes, square tubes, and rectangular tubes.
-The connection of steel pipe through Intersecting.
+The steel pipe truss is composed of round pipes, square tubes, and rectangular tubes.
+The connection between the pipes is achieved by intersecting them.

 3. H-shaped steel truss:

-The H-shaped steel truss has chords and webs that are all H-shaped steel or chords that are H-shaped steel, and the webs are round steel pipes, square steel tubes, or rectangular tubes.
+The H-shaped steel truss has H-shaped steel elements for both the chords and webs, or H-shaped steel for the chords and round pipes, square tubes, or rectangular tubes for the webs.